Put an end to slow, messy and painful methods of Hair Removal

 Hair growth is cyclical, as hair follicles go through resting and growing phases.
 Only follicles in the growth phase contain hair and are destroyed by the heat.
 Resting hair follicles need to enter the growth phase before they can be destroyed by the Ellipse treatment.
 That’s why it is necessary to repeat the treatment at intervals until all hair follicles have been through the growth phase.

 The length and timing of the growth cycles are affected by numerous factors such as body site, hair density, thickness, ethnic origin, hormonal status and age.
-Clinical studies have confirmed that at least 3-6 treatments are needed, and the intervals between treatments are typically 1-3 months.
+At least 3-6 treatments are needed, and the intervals between treatments are typically 1-3 months.

 Also see: www.ellipse.org